ImErvin/QuickMath-FrontEnd/README.md

 ##### Voice Recognition
 Using the native microphone on your android device and google assist Speech Recognition, you can record your answers to the math sums with a voice gesture.
 This allows users steer clear of the usual input boxes, which leads to keyboard popups, which hide the screen, which makes the game harder to play and so and so and it doesn't feel natural.
 You could argue to have cards with answers but that is basically an MCQ-type game where the answer is given to the user and this takes away the difficulty aspect.
 Voice was perfect!

+#### Conclusion
+Overall the project was very fun to do and it was great learning about recognition technologies.
+If we were to do it again, we might choose a different framework for the front-end as Ionic was giving us the biggest issues when trying to set up an environment where both team mates could debug the application.